funkycharlie/Consolify/README.md

 ### pause:

-Running this command pauses the current song.
+Running this command stops the current song.

+### play:

+Running this command plays the last 10 recently played tracks.

 ### help: